cysouw/diathesis/review/reviewLSP.md

 > changed

 - p.
 277 10.22a I think the sentence is ok, especially if you add den ganzen Tag.

+> I agree.
+However, this whole section has been completely rewritten and the comment is not applicable anymore.
+Also the following comments are not relevant anymore.
+I hope things are clearer now.
+Personally, I am very happy to have revised this section, as things have become clearer to me now as well.

 - p.
 277 Why is the bleiben construction not tense-oriented?
 I do not think that this is justified and haven’t found any conclusive argumentation in favor of this view.
 See also my comment on 10.22a
 - p.
 277 10.23b kind with capital K
 - p.
 278 10.26b I am not convinced: Das wurde zwar gestern repariert, aber es ist immer noch nicht ganz fertig, da noch ein Ersatzteil fehlt is not contradictory (in my view).
 - p.
 280 Please explain table 10.1 (there is no reference to the table in the body of the text).
 What is the claim behind the ‘+’ and ‘-‘ signs?
 Is it claimed that some verbs lack a werden future?
 I cannot make sense of the table.

+> Added reference in text.
+The table is about the participles of the verbs listed.
+I have changed this in the table.

 - p.
 282 10.37b Ambiguous without bekommen, it can either means that his hair has been cut or that we has cutting.
 There is no ambiguity if bekommen is present.

+> That is exactly what I explain in the text.
+I don't see any way to make it even clearer than to say "There is a crucial difference here in who is doing the cutting, as disambiguated by the words in brackets."

 - p.
 282 10.39c Passive is also possible: Immer wenn ich durch den Wald fahre, wird mein Fahrrad schmutzig.

+> indeed, the subject is a 'patient'.
+Good observation!
+I have changed the text.

 - p.
 283 Line 1: translations of German verbs are missing

+> none of the light verbs is translated in the text.
+As noted in the introduction to this chapter, the meaning of the light verbs is mostly irrelevant.

 - p.
 283 ‘The light verbs’: verb; translation is missing; also the translations below 10.41 are missing.
 Translations below 10.43 (page 284) are missing as well.

+> see explanation above.

 - p.
 283 ‘different kinds of construction’: constructions

+> corrected

 - p.
 283 10a I think the second sentence is not acceptable, I prefer Ich finde, dass das Projekt gescheitert ist.

+> This construction is discussed extensively in the section references in the text about this example. no change.

 - p.
 284 10.46b Punctuation mark is missing

+> corrected

 - p.
 285 ‘Likewise, DWDS’: provide a concrete reference

+> added

 - p.
 285 Denominal verbs of the type ölen are also discussed in Fleischhauer (2016).

+> It's a great dissertation, but I can't find the discussion of denominal verbs.
+The word 'denominal' is hardly used at all, and the verb *ölen* does not seem to occur.
+I really don't see a suitable reason to cite this otherwise excellent work.

 - p.
 286 It is mentioned that geregnet is from Regen but the participle is derived from the verb regnen.

+> I have extended the discussion to explain better what I mean.

 - p.
 287 ‘in the DWDS corpus only a few examples...’: Be more precise on the numbers.

+> Numbers and links added.

 - p.
 287 10.54b I prefer sein over haben.

+> added corpus examples

 - p.
 288 ‘distinguished from meaning of’: from the meaning; the same for 10.63a on page 291.

+> completely reformulated

 - p.
 291 ‘process leading the this state’: to

+> corrected

 - p.
 291 10.64b Is the use of haben maybe a dialectal feature?
 It might be worth discussing this issue as I think sein is more common.

+> That is indeed an interesting discussion, but I will not expand on that in this book.

 - p.
 292 10.69c (second sentence) sein is possible as well.
 Is this regional variation?
 I clearly prefer sein although haben is (marginally) acceptable!

+> This part is completely rephrased and reformulated.
+The example was not right in various ways :-).

 - p.
 293 10.74b Also possible: Sie haben den Saal gestürmt.

+> Already discussed in Chapter 6 with *in* antipassives.

 - p.
 293 10.75b (second sentence): I prefer sein.
 - p.
 293 10.76a (second sentence): Odd

+> Indeed, this example was wrong.
+It has been completely removed and the text completely rewritten.

 - p.
 294 Concerning 10.77a it is mentioned that it seems to be old-fashioned.
 I disagree, this is quite common.

+> Interesting.
+DWDS only has old examples, but online (which I didn't check before) I find about equal cases with *sein* and with *haben*.
+I changed my claim in the text.

 - p.
 294 ‘Verbs verbs with an’: repetition

+> corrected

 - p.
 294 ‘have an intransitive usage with a reflexive pronouns’: pronoun

+> corrected

 - p.
 294 10.4.4 It is not always clear whether we are dealing with a perfect or a passive construction.
 It might be useful if the author could provide clear criteria to distinguish between the two construction types.

+> I have tried to make it clearer.
+Basically: in this section all examples with *sein* are passives.

 - p.
 295 ‘of the transitive (10.82a).’: transitive verb

+> corrected

 - p.
 295 10.82c des Lärms

+> corrected

 - p.
 296 10.85a Please check the example again, the verb should be in the plural.

+> checked, but it is like this in the original.

 - p.
 296 10.85b sein not haben

+> no. There is a meaning 'to obey' that takes haben.
+Rather old-fashioned, but I have added a corpus example.

 - p.
 297 10.86b The two sentences illustrate two different verbs.

+> Typo, should both be *einziehen*

 - p.
 297 ‘Er ist in einer prekären Situation geraten’: eine prekäre

+> corrected

 - p.
 297 10.97a Punctuation mark is missing.
 In the second sentence, sein is also possible.
 This is mentioned on the next page (10.91b), why not earlier?

+> section completely reworked

 - p.
 299 10.93c aus seinem Zimmer

+> corrected (although this sentence is still ungrammatical)

 - p.
 299 10.95 Punctuation marks are missing.

+> added

 - p.
 300 Last sentence of further examples: Punctuation mark is missing.

+> added

 - p.
 302 ‘In some situations it is even possible to construction’: construct

+> corrected

 - p.
 306 ‘shows a parallel to the real passives’: show

+> corrected

 - p.
 306 ‘unpersönlicher Passiv’: unpersönliches

+> corrected

 - p.
 307 10.11 Why are imperatives used there?

+> no reason, I changed some examples to preclude this impression.

 - p.
 308 10.113 Auf and an require accusative: den not dem

+> corrected (BTW, *auf* and *an* are 'Wechselprepositionen' so they don't 'require' accusative...)

 - p.
 308 ‘allow for a impersonal’: an

+> corrected

 - p.
 309 10.117b des Protests; I think the sentence is ungrammatical without werden.

+> corrected.
+And yes, I agree about the ungrammaticality.

 - p.
 310 10.121a/b Both are very almost ungrammatical.
 In c. substitute die by diese.

+> I agree.
+About the (c) example: this is a quoted example, which I will not change.

 - p.
 311 ‘gehoren + Patrtizip’: gehören

+> corrected

 - p.
 312 10.124b The sentence is not ungrammatical but perfectly acceptable.
 In c, geöffnet should go to the end.
 The first sentence in c is also perfectly acceptable.

+> OK, I changed this all again.
+The discussion about the retention of the agent needs more research, and I have added some more examples for that.

 - p.
 312 10.125 (and further examples): punctuation marks are missing.

+> corrected

 - p.
 312 10.126b The sentence neither contains scheinen nur erscheinen.

+> right!
+I replaced the example with more suitable ones.

 - p.
 314 10.132 Missing space between als and ob.
 The sentence in b-d are not really acceptable.

+> Indeed, these examples are crude.
+I have removed the whole topic as it is not directly relevant anyway.

 - p.
 316 10.135a/b The second sentence in each example is odd.

+> This construction is odd.
+I have added corpus examples and explained some more that this might not be a real construction.

 - p.
 316 I disagree that 10.137b is old-fashioned, this is quite common.

+> agree, I removed that statement.

 - p.
 316 Below 10.137 ** instead of italics, should be changed.

+> typo, corrected

 - p.
 317 ‘A verb peculiar constructions’: very peculiar construction

+> corrected

 - p.
 318 10.141b Start with capital letter.

+> corrected

 - p.
 319 10.148b Instead of mir one has to say an mich.

+> Oh, this is an interesting point, opening up a whole new topic.
+I decided to simply delete this paragraph and ignore all the problem boiling up.
+I leave this for another time.

 - p.
 319 ‘*Das Kind ist unter die Decke gelegt...’: Why *?
 The sentence is ok.

+> I don't think that they are OK.
+They need *worden* to be OK.

 - p.
 320 ‘Ich lege/setzen/stecken’: setze/stecke

+> corrected

 - p.
 320 ‘Ich passe den Anzug’: ungrammatical

+> removed

 - p.
 320 ‘*Sein Mitarbeiter ist geschätzt.’: The sentence is ok, especially if you add ‘von allen Kollegen/Kunden‘.

+> I changed the judgement from ungrammatical to questionable

 - p.
 320 ‘Das Auto ist (*gebraucht) verbraucht.’: Gebraucht is ok (= is is not new/it is used; cf. Gebrauchtwagen) but verbraucht is not ok.

+> example removed

 - p.
 320 ‘*Meine Schätze sind gezeigt’: Is ok, cf. Meine paar Schätze sind schnell gezeigt.

+> This is an interesting observation.
+That context has a prospective reading.
+My first intuition is that there is something different going on here.
+I added a note.

 - p.
 322 ‘Er hat sich gefürchtet gemacht’: I think this is odd.

+> it is attested.
+I have added a corpus example.

 - p.
 323 Leirbukt*: delete *

+> corrected

 - p.
 323 10.155 abgenommen should go after the optional PP

+> changed

 - p.
 324 ‘Retention is much more widespread With’: with

+> corrected

 - p.
 324 ‘while a durative perfect’: time adverbial rather than perfect

+> reformulated

 - p.
 325 10.160 den Chef not die Chef

+> corrected

 - p.
 325 ‘there is an strong’: a

+> corrected

 - p.
 325 10.163b The sentence is ok and means ‘Yesterday, I did this and that’

+> This whole discussion is changed.

 - p.
 326 10.164b auf meiner Schulter

+> corrected

 - p.
 326 10.164c am Brennen; more natural is an example like Ich habe meinen Kaim gerade am Brennen. am Brennen haben is a Funktionsverbgefüge.

+> That construction is discussed elsewhere.
+The examples here are constructed to make everything parallel.
+No change.

 - p.
 327 10.166/167b von requires the dative von dem; in both sentences, I find von less acceptable than über.

+> changed to *amüsiert von*

 - p.
 327 See also the paper from Wiskandt (2021) on psych verbs and reflexive marking.
 ‘Er is amüsiert über den Witz’: odd; ‘Er ist enttäuscht über dein Benehmen’: I like von more; also deinem Benehmen

+> Wiskandt is not relevant here. changed to *amüsiert von* and *enttäuscht von*

 - p.
 328 ‘Ihre Großmut macht mich beschämt’: The sentence is strange, without machen ist much better: Ihr Großmut beschämt mich.

+> Added some real examples, but they are all very old.

 - p.
 329 10.173b Kunstwerk

+> corrected

 - p.
 330 10.177b why ?; I think the sentence is ok.

+> Interesting. still seems odd to me, but not impossible. no change.

 - p.
 331 10.182b The sentence is very strange.

+> exchanged example

 - p.
 332 ‘Man weiß sich dabei nicht gesichert.
 Sie wussten sich durch ihn gewahrt.‘: Are these sentences attested?

+> Yes.
+I have inserted the real corpus examples.
+The first one is from Freud :)

 - p.
 333 ‘Ich sehe mich gezwungen...’: Strange sign at the end

+> corrected

 - p.
 334 10.190a/b schwillt not schwellt

+> corrected

 - p.
 335 10.191c Is this attested?
 Zufrieren with capital letter.
 - p.
 335 10.9.1 Some examples contain am others do not.
 Is this really compatible or are these two different constructions?

+> replaced example.
+This section is not about *am* constructions.
+The example is just a reference to a related construction.

 - p.
 339 11.7c Why not the indicative form of the verb?
 - p.
 339 ‘Both these construction’: constructions
 - p.
 341 11.10c The sentence is all right.